nikita-mathur/CV-Resume/README.md

 ## Projects
 * Integrated Brand Promotion Campaign Plan, W3LL People, Spring 2021.
-  - Designated brand strategist and media planner in a team of 6.
+  - Worked as the designated brand strategist and media planner in a team of 6 developing a campaign plan for W3LL People.
   - Conducted primary research by designing a Qualtrics survey to gather data and conducting one-on-one interviews for profiling the target audience.
   - Performed social listening using Brandwatch, and conducted SWOT and